 Historically, for Louisiana and Arkansas production, a subsidiary of the Company purchased and sold the Company's own and third party natural gas produced from wells which the Company and third parties operated.
 The revenues and expenses related to these marketing activities were reported on a gross basis as part of operating revenues and operating expenses in historical periods.
 Marketing revenues were recorded at the time natural gas was physically delivered to third parties at a fixed or index price.
 Marketing expenses attributable to gas purchases were recorded as the subsidiary of the Company took physical title to natural gas and transported the purchased volumes to the point of sale.
 Effective July 1, 2011, the Company's marketing subsidiary substantially decreased its marketing operations.
-As a result, certain items previously recorded to "Marketing revenues" will no longer be reported while others will now be recorded to "Oil and natural gas revenues" will no longer be recorded while others will now be recorded to "Marketing expenses" will no longer be recorded to "Gathering, transportation and other" on the consolidated statements of operations.
+However, the Company may engage, from time to time, in marketing operations when this meets the needs of the business.